DHCSSza/escalator-sadilar/content/authors/marissa_griesel/_index.md

 ---
 # Display name
-title: Marissa Griesel
+title: Ms Marissa Griesel

 # Is this the primary user of the site?
 superuser: false

 # Role/position/tagline
-role: Please confirm your title/role?
+role: Project manager, researcher and specialised trainer for the UNISA node of SADiLaR

 user_groups: ["Working group: EMPOWER track 2022"]